zjwinn/Wheat-KASP-Designer/README.md

 ## Downloading and Execution

-On a linux system with git and conda installed, use the following commands to clone and run the following batch file:
+On a linux system with git and conda installed, use the following commands to clone and run the shell script:

 ```bash
 # Navigate to where you want to clone to